serverless-ca/terraform-aws-ca/docs/faq.md

 ### How can I change CRL lifetime?
 The default setting for CRL lifetime of 1 day should be appropriate for most use cases.
 However, the Issuing CA CRL lifetime, Root CA CRL lifetime, and publication frequency can be adjusted as detailed in [Revocation](revocation.md#crl-lifetime).

+### Can the CA be used for Application Load Balancer mTLS?
+A walkthrough with configuration of certificate authentication for AWS Application Load Balancer is provided in [this blog post](https://medium.com/@paulschwarzenberger/aws-application-load-balancer-mtls-with-open-source-cloud-ca-277cb40d60c7).